 This episode is sponsored by the Imperfectly Perfect 5 Day Self-Compassion Challenge, where you can discover self-compassion strategies that you can implement in less than 20 minutes a day.
 Find out more information at https://www.inspiringselfcompassion.com/challenge.

-All you really want is a proven way to quiet that tiny little voice so you can move forward in your business – easier said than done, right?
+All you really want is a proven way to quiet that tiny little voice you can move forward in your business.
+Easier said than done right?

-Research has shown that there is one particular mindset shift that overcomes perfectionism, fear, failure, an imposter syndrome while increasing personal motivation, positivity and overall growth.
+Research has shown that there is one particular mindset shift that overcomes perfectionism, fear of failure and imposter syndrome, while increasing personal motivation, positivity and overall growth.

-I’m speaking of the unlimited power of self-compassion when it comes to your mindset and your self-confidence in your entrepreneurial path.
+I’m speaking of the unlimited power of self compassion when it comes to your mindset, your self-confidence in your entrepreneurial path.